What is Bariatric Surgery?

 To better understand the different solutions for weight loss at IBI Healthcare Institute, join our free online bariatric seminar.

-Bariatric surgery is performed to help individuals who are obese to lose weight.
+Bariatric surgery is performed to help individuals lose weight who are heavier in weight.
 It is usually done after these individuals have tried to lose weight by other means such as diet and exercise.
 Often individuals who are obese have potentially life-threatening health issues related to their weight including:

 Most bariatric surgeries include surgically removing a portion of the stomach approx. 70-80% to limit food intake.
 This is called a restrictive technique.
 Other surgeries may involve reorganizing the digestive system so the body cannot absorb all of the nutrients and calories that are ingested.
 This is called a malabsorptive technique.
 Some bariatric surgeries involve both techniques.